 “If there’s a woman involved,” Doil mused, “we should at least talk about the matter.
 As Prime of Merolate there are certain standards expected of you.”
 Internally, he cringed.
 This was not how he wanted to spend his morning talking with the Prime.

 Kiluron fidgeted with his collar.
 “A woman?
 Why would you think there’s a woman involved?”
 He seemed to realize that he had slipped up, and hastily tried to cover his mistake.
-“I mean, that assumed that you think I’m involved in something.
+“I mean, that assumes that you think I’m involved in something.
 Which of course I’m not.
 I mean, why would I be?
 Don’t be ridiculous.”

 Clearing his throat several times did nothing to make Doil feel less awkward as he continued down this conversational path.
 “My lord, simply because Merolate does not practice primogeniture does not mean that there is no cause for caution or concern that may result from unanticipated or formally announced, er…”